Shriners: Women's auxiliaries

+The Ladies Oriental Shrine of North America was founded in 1903 in Wheeling, West Virginia, and the Daughters of the Nile was founded in 1913 in Seattle, Washington.
+Both are for women only and they support the Shriners Hospitals and promote sociability.
+Membership in either organization is open to any woman 18 years of age and older who is related to a Shriner or Master Mason by birth or marriage.
+The latter organization has local branches called "Temples," and there were ten of these in 1922.
+Among the famous members of the Daughters of the Nile was First Lady Florence Harding, wife of Warren G. Harding.

+Growth

 By 1938 there were about 340,000 members in the United States.
 That year, Life published photographs of the Shriners' rites.
 It described the Shriners as being the first in prestige, wealth and show among secret societies, and that Shriners organizations typically include a town's most prominent citizens.

-In 2010, Shriners removed much of the Middle Eastern theming.
+Organizational rebranding

+In 2002, following the September 11 attacks, the "faux-Middle Eastern practices and trappings" led Shriners to be "mistaken for a Muslim organization, leading to harassment and vandalism".
+This included threatening phone calls and harassment of Rhode Island Shriners (formerly known as Palestine Temple Shriners) driving a Shriners van to transport sick children to Shriner hospitals.By 2011, Shriners removed much of the Middle Eastern theming, both locally and within the broader organization.
+This was in continued response to "the events of Sept.
+11, 2001 and subsequent military conflicts".
+Changes included renaming the organization from "Ancient Arabic Order of the Nobles of the Mystic Shrine" to "Shriners International;" renaming the "Arabic Patrol" to "The Patrol" and removing the word Syria from Syria Shriners vanity plates.
+Despite these changes, the Illustrious Potentate of Pittsburgh's Syria Shrine chapter stated that "pretty much all non-atheists are welcome, including Muslims".

 Membership

 Historically, a Mason had to complete either the Scottish Rite or York Rite systems to be eligible for membership in the Shrine.

 In 1991, brick-mason Michael G. Vaughan filed a lawsuit against the Oleika Shrine Temple in Lexington, Kentucky, for hazing practices to which he said he was subjected in his efforts to become a Shriner.
 In court, Vaughan told jurors that in June 1989, he was blindfolded and received a jolt of electricity that was applied to his bare buttocks as part of the Shriners' initiation rites.
 He said he was forced to walk on an electric mat that was meant to simulate the hot sands of the Sahara, and that he was knocked unconscious and received other injuries during his initiation.
 Vaughan said the initiation left him humiliated and embarrassed, and caused him to suffer anxiety, nightmares, and a sleep disorder.
 After two hours of deliberation, the jury rejected the claim.